 südsinn purchases the mostly self-designed sterling silver elements, which are hand-crafted, from the Karen silversmiths for a fair price.
 Karen and Thai women from Chiang Mai assemble the silver elements according to südsinn designs and combine them with precious stones and other materials to create distinctive items of jewellery.
 These women have no chance of getting a well-paid job in Thai society due to a lack of education and few employment opportunities.
 At südsinn, the processing of all the raw materials, right through to the end product, is fairly paid.
 All the work done by the smiths and the women is also fairly paid.
 Unfortunately, this does not apply to the extraction of the raw silver and precious stones.
 Some small and slow progress is currently being made in terms of fair extraction, but this is so slight and so expensive that it is not of any use to the Karen in Thailand.
 This remains the reserve of German jewellers.
 However, the Karen confidently make use of the raw materials that industrial societies (we!) have used to build their (our!) prosperity by exploiting large parts of the world.
 The Karen people buy the silver in Taiwan, which offers the best quality and the highest (claimed) recycled percentage (up to 70%).
 We try to buy the majority of the precious stones in Thailand from Thai production but that is unfortunately very difficult to monitor.
 We are constantly working on understanding and improving the distribution channels.

-The work on südsinn jewellery is coordinated and controlled by women. südsinn provides the preliminary financing.
-All the women work at home using the free time they have available.
+The work on südsinn jewellery is coordinated and controlled by women. südsinn provides the preliminary financing, marketing and distribution.
+All women work at home using the free time they have available.
 This enables them to earn a very good income.
 They use this money to pay for things such as children's education, new seeds, consumer goods and hospital bills.
 No children are employed in südsinn production.
 The children go to school or (in a fantastic new development) to university.

 Our definition of fair trade